Stalking is a series of actions that make you feel afraid or in danger. Stalking is

 your RA/RD, or contacting the CEASE program.
 The CEASE program is coordinated through

-the Counseling Center and assists students who are experiencing stalking or other
+Student Counseling Services and assists students who are experiencing stalking or

-types of interpersonal violence.
-We can answer questions, be someone to talk to, offer
+other types of interpersonal violence.
+We can answer questions, be someone to talk